 The workplan sets out activities related to mental health including:

 - working with stakeholders and user groups to understand whether a harmonised standard for mental health is needed

 - developing and testing a harmonised standard for mental health, if it is needed

 Timescales for this work will be guided by the feedback the team gets throughout the project.
 We are now working to:

-- publish the first findings from our research and engagement work in winter 2022
+- publish the first findings from our research and engagement work

 If you would like to be involved with this work, please contact us at Harmonisation@statistics.gov.uk.